 How to Make the Perfect Frittata (Easy, Delicious, Healthy, Great in an Emergency)

 I realized about an hour before I was to start fixing dinner that I forgot to take the meat out of the freezer that morning!
 Oh, No!
 What do you do when you have nothing to fix and a hungry husband on the way home at that very moment?
+Or starving kids begging for dinner?
 Has this ever happened to you?

 Here's my solution: EGGS!
 Here's how to make an emergency frittata!